 The Grama Sabha - a most powerful instrument the people have to air their grievances for redressal and which is given lot of importance in decentralised system of governance is almost non-functional as found in the household survey responses.
-People complained in Gulbarga and Tumkur districts that meeting is not announced by Tam-Tam (drum beating) and contrary attend it and non complaints are entertained.
+People complained in Gulbarga and Tumkur districts that meeting is not announced by Tam-Tam (drum beating) and contrary it is held when most of the residents go for work and only few whom they want attend it and non complaints are entertained.
 The Udupi District that is in the forefront in health sector has developed a good system of receiving public grievances directly by the authorities concerned and redressal is quick.
 In other two districts complaints are unheard and neglected on the ground that there are no written complaints.